kattni/beeware-docs-tools/docs/en/index.md

 ### Next Checks

 The following link should take you to BeeWare Docs Tools Demo Section One.
-It is included to verify `autoref` linking.
+It is included to verify cross-page linking.

-Navigate to [BeeWare Docs Tools Demo Section One][section-one] for the next checks.
+Navigate to [BeeWare Docs Tools Demo Section One](section_one/index.md) for the next checks.